postgrespro/pg_probackup/Documentation.md

 `pg_probackup checkdb -B backup_dir --instance instance_name [-D data_dir] [option...]`

-`pg_probackup version`

-`pg_probackup help [command]`

 ### Overview

 As compared to other backup solutions, pg_probackup offers the following benefits that can help you implement different backup strategies and deal with large amounts of data:

-- Incremental modes: page-level incremental backup with three different approaches of acquiring changed pages allows to choose incremental mode which suits your needs best or mix them in accordance with data flow
+- Incremental backup: page-level incremental backup of three different types allows you to devise the backup strategy in accordance with your data flow
 - Validation: Automatic data consistency checks and on-demand backup validation without actual data recovery
-- Verification: PostgreSQL instance on-demand verification via dedicated `checkdb` command
+- Verification: On-demand verification of PostgreSQL instance via dedicated command `checkdb`
-- Retention: Managing backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods - `delete expired` and/or `merge expired`
+- Retention: Managing backups in accordance with retention policies - Time and/or Redundancy based, with two retention methods: `delete expired` and `merge expired`
-- Parallelization: Running backup, restore, merge, checkdb and validation processes on multiple parallel threads
+- Parallelization: Running backup, restore, merge, verificaton and validation processes on multiple parallel threads
 - Compression: Storing backup data in a compressed state to save disk space
-- Deduplication: Saving disk space by not backpuping the not changed non-data files ('_vm', '_fsm', etc)
+- Deduplication: Saving disk space by not copying the not changed non-data files ('_vm', '_fsm', etc)
 - Remote operations: Backup PostgreSQL instance located on remote machine or restore backup on it
 - Backup from replica: Avoid extra load on the master server by taking backups from a standby
-- External directories: Add to backup content of directories located outside of PostgreSQL data directory, such as configs, logs or pg_dump files
+- External directories: Add to backup content of directories located outside of the PostgreSQL data directory (PGDATA), such as scripts, configs, logs and pg_dump files
-- Extended logging settings:

 To manage backup data, pg_probackup creates a **backup catalog**.
 This is a directory that stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
-You can store backups for different instances in separate subdirectories of a single backup catalog.
+You can store backups for different instances in separate subdirectories of a single **backup catalog**.

 Using pg_probackup, you can take full or incremental backups:
-- FULL backups contain all the data files required to restore the database cluster from scratch.
+- FULL backups contain all the data files required to restore the database cluster.
 - Incremental backups only store the data that has changed since the previous backup.
 It allows to decrease the backup size and speed up backup operations. pg_probackup supports the following modes of incremental backups:
     - DELTA backup.
 In this mode, pg_probackup reads all data files in the data directory and copies only those pages that has changed since the previous backup.
 Note that this mode can impose read-only I/O pressure equal to a full backup.
     - PAGE backup.
 In this mode, pg_probackup scans all WAL files in the archive from the moment the previous full or incremental backup was taken.
 Newly created backups contain only the pages that were mentioned in WAL records.
 This requires all the WAL files since the previous backup to be present in the WAL archive.
 If the size of these files is comparable to the total size of the database cluster files, speedup is smaller, but the backup still takes less space.
+You have to configure WAL archiving as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving) to make PAGE backups.
     - PTRACK backup.
 In this mode, PostgreSQL tracks page changes on the fly.
 Continuous archiving is not necessary for it to operate.
 Each time a relation page is updated, this page is marked in a special PTRACK bitmap for this relation.
 As one page requires just one bit in the PTRACK fork, such bitmaps are quite small.
 Tracking implies some minor overhead on the database server operation, but speeds up incremental backups significantly.

-Regardless of the chosen backup type, all backups taken with pg_probackup support the following WAL delivery modes:
+pg_probackup can take only physical online backups, and online backups require WAL for consistent recovery.
+So regardless of the chosen **backup type** (FULL, PAGE, DELTA, etc), all backups taken with pg_probackup must use one of the following **WAL delivery methods**:
-- ARCHIVE backups rely on [continuous archiving](#setting-up-archive-backups).
-This is a default WAL delivery mode.
+- ARCHIVE.
+Such backups rely on [continuous archiving](#setting-up-continuous-wal-archiving) to ensure consistent recovery.
+This is the default WAL delivery method.

-- STREAM backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
-Regardless of continuous archiving been set up or not, the required WAL segments are included into the backup.
+- STREAM.
+Such backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
+Regardless of [continuous archiving](#setting-up-continuous-wal-archiving) been set up or not, the WAL segments required for consistent recovery are streamed (hence STREAM) via replication protocol during backup and included into the backup files.

-### Limitations
+#### Limitations

 pg_probackup currently has the following limitations:
 - Creating backups from a remote server is currently not supported on Windows systems.
-- The server from which the backup was taken and the restored server must be compatible by the block_size and wal_block_size parameters and have the same major release number.
+- The PostgreSQL server from which the backup was taken and the restored server must be compatible by the [block_size](#https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-BLOCK-SIZE) and [wal_block_size](#https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-WAL-BLOCK-SIZE) parameters and have the same major release number.

 ### Installation and Setup